saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

         age: 2,
     };
     move_semantics(marie);
-    // Next line is illegal because a move happend when we passed marie to a function: println!("{} is {} years old.", person.name, person.age);
+    // Next line is illegal because a move happened when we passed marie to a function: println!("{} is {} years old.", person.name, person.age);
 }